 - Tender navel or penis.
 Contact the doctor if your baby's umbilical area or penis suddenly becomes red or starts to ooze or bleed.

 - Fever.
 Mild fevers are common and usually harmless, but keep an eye on the thermometer.
 If your baby is younger than age 3 months, contact the doctor for any fever.
-If your baby is age 3 months or older and has an oral temperature lower than 102 F (38.9 C), encourage rest and offer plenty of fluids.
-Contact the doctor if your baby seems unusually irritable, lethargic or uncomfortable.
-If your baby has an oral temperature of 102 F (38.9 C) or higher, give your baby acetaminophen (Tylenol, others).
-Contact the doctor if the fever doesn't respond to the medication or lasts longer than one day.
+If your baby is age 3 to 6 months and has a temperature up to 102 F (38.9 C) and seems unusually irritable, lethargic or uncomfortable, or has a temperature higher than 102 F (38.9 C), contact the doctor.
+Also, if your baby is age 6 to 24 months and has a temperature higher than 102 F (38.9 C) that lasts longer than one day but shows no other signs or symptoms, contact the doctor.
+If your baby also has other signs or symptoms, such as a cold, cough or diarrhea, you might contact the doctor sooner based on their severity.

 - Diarrhea.
 Contact the doctor if your baby's stools are especially loose or watery.

 - Vomiting.
 Occasional spitting up is normal.
-Contact the doctor if your baby spits up large portions of multiple feedings or vomits forcefully after feedings.
+Contact the doctor if your baby vomits forcefully after feedings, vomits for more than 12 hours, or also has diarrhea or a fever.

 - Dehydration.
 Contact the doctor if your baby doesn't wet a diaper for six hours or longer, the soft spot on top of your baby's head seems to sink, or your baby cries without tears or has a dry mouth without saliva.